Noy0908/delta_dfu_lib/docs/_sources/testing.rst.txt

      https://github.com/Noy0908/delta_dfu.git

+     *  branch **delta-dfu-sample-kmu** is the demo for nRF54L series which support KMU feature.
      *  branch **delta-dfu-sample-sysbuild** is the demo for SDK version is higher than 2.7.0.
      *  branch **delta-dfu-sample** is the demo for SDK version is lower than 2.7.0.

  .. note::
     The nRF54L devices are equipped with Hardware Key Management Unit (KMU), the sample default enable it, that requires provisioning when in use.
 Please refer to the `Performing KMU provisioning <https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/kmu_provision.html>`__ to provision it.

 2. | Of course you can test it on any application samples, but you need to copy the following folders or files from our demo to             your project root directory.

      * ``scripts`` folder contains tools for generating patch files.
      * ``binaries/signed_images`` folder is used to save source image and target image.